sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/menuitem/variants-states.md

   title: 'Menu item'
 }) }}

-* The icon selected here is to be used when the menu item replaces the existing content.{.lead}
+* The icon selected here is to be used when the menu item replaces the existing content. {.lead}

 ### Icon
 {{ imageOnGreyBackground({